 You would only have a USCIS Online Account Number if you previously filed an application, petition, or request online using USCIS's electronic immigration system (at one time, called ELIS).
 The system issues its users an account number.
 It's not the same as an A-number.

 The I-94 number was once found on a small white card received at the airport or border.
-As of April 2013, however, most applicants receive an automated I-94, accessible on the Customs & Border Protection website.
+Most applicants now receive an automated I-94, accessible on the Customs & Border Protection website.
 If the date on your Form I-94 has passed, you are no longer in status and cannot file this application.

 If you have a regular passport, enter your number in "Passport Number," and N/A in "Travel Document Number."
 (Some applicants, such as some refugees, don't have a passport but have some other sort of travel document.)
 If your passport or travel document expired after you got your most recent I-94, and you now have a new one, enter the old passport or travel document number that you had when the I-94 was given to you.
 Give the expiration date for that old passport or travel document.

 For "Current Nonimmigrant Status," enter the type of visa you have now, such as "B-2 visitor."
 The "Expiration Date" will be on your Form I-94, NOT in your visa.

 As a first-time applicant for student status, you should check box 3.a, choose a date that's within your existing immigration status but allows you to start classes on time, and in 3.c, enter either "F-1" for academic student status or "M-1" for vocational student status.

 This form lets you change status for any spouse or children who are staying in the U.S. with you.
 Check box 5.a if you'd like them to change status too, and then in 5.b, enter the total number of them plus you.
 Also, fill out the Form I-539 Supplement-1 page.